upsetorandajin/dotfiles/README.md

 •Hidden borders

-• A shortcut that triggers a killall of SIGUSR1 in waybar which hides the bar until the shortcut is pressed again for that sweet sweet screen estate.
+• A shortcut (mod+x) that triggers a killall of SIGUSR1 in waybar which hides the bar until the shortcut is pressed again for that sweet sweet screen estate.